Spring Decor and Decluttering Tips

 Start with Spring Cleaning

 Spring has become the infamous time to declutter and organize.
-Along with that comes the evaluation of “stuff” to keep or toss, to tidy up or deep clean, and to repair or replace.
+Along with that comes the evaluation of “stuff” to keep or toss, to tidy or deep-clean, and to repair or replace.
 All of this spring cleaning can feel overwhelming and quite daunting, especially if you have limited time and resources or you don’t even know where to start.
 But, hope is here - on a checklist.
 So, grab some cleaners and multipurpose cleaning clothes, and let’s get to spring cleaning!
 Oh, and don’t stress.
-Just do a few items on the list each day and within a few weeks, you will have your home sparkling and smelling fresh just in time to decorate with those spring flowers.
+Just do a few items on the list each day, and within a few weeks, you will have your home sparkling and smelling fresh just in time to decorate with those spring flowers.

 In the Kitchen